Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 A note on development images
 ----------------------------
-Both PELUX images are available as `-dev` versions, which, for example, sets an empty root password and allows empty password login via ssh.
-This is usually useful during development.
-The base image for PELUX sets a default root password to "root", unless the `-dev` image is used.
+Both PELUX images are available as `-dev` variants, which include some extra development and debugging tools.
+The `-dev` images also include the debug packages for the image, so beware that this image can get rather large.

-The `-dev` images also install various useful tools for development and debugging, such as gdb, strace and so on.
+It should be noted that the regular image is *not* a production ready image.
+For a production project, it is recommended to create an image that can be based on the PELUX image to begin with, but one will probably want to create a custom image eventually, as the project evolves further and further away from vanilla PELUX.
+For example, a PELUX-based image has an empty root password and an ssh server installed by default.

 Building locally
 ----------------